 Wallace and Mary Pierce continued to live at 350 Beacon until his death in March of 1920.

-By 1921, 350 Beacon was the home of wool merchant Ludwig Eiseman (Eisemann) and his wife, Selma D. (Weil) Eiseman, made it their home.
+On June 11, 1923, 350 Beacon was purchased from Vassar Pierce by wool merchant Ludwig Eiseman (Eisemann).
+He and his wife, Selma D. (Weil) Eiseman, made it their home.
 They had lived at 480 Commonwealth in 1920 and at 193 Marlborough in 1919.
-He is shown as the owner of 350 Beacon on the 1928 Bromley map.
-They also maintained a summer home, Sea Bend, on Puritan Road in Swampscott.
+They also maintained a home, Sea Bend, on Puritan Road in Swampscott.

 The house was not listed in the 1934 Blue Book and was shown as vacant in the 1934 City Directory.

-In mid-1934, 350 Beacon was purchased from Selma Eiseman by real estate dealer Ray C. Johnson.
-The transaction was reported in the Boston Globe on June 24, 1934.
+On June 14, 1934, 350 Beacon was acquired from Selma Eiseman by real estate dealer Ray C. Johnson.

 By 1940, 350 Beacon was the home of Stephen J. Flynn and his wife, Elizabeth G. (Sweeney) Flynn, who converted the property into a lodging house.
 They previously had lived at 383 Commonwealth, where they also had operated a lodging house.
 Stephen Flynn was the former City Clerk of Lowell, having served in that position until 1931.

-The Flynns apparently leased the house from Louis Buff and on May 9, 1941, he was advised by the Building Department that an inspection had revealed a number of violations that required action before it could be used as a lodging house.
+On May 9, 1941, Louis Buff was advised by the Building Department that an inspection had revealed a number of violations that required action before 350 Beacon could be used as a lodging house.

-In June of 1955, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and four doctors’ offices.
+In June of 1955, Robert Markson applied for (and subsequently received) permission to convert 350 Beacon from a single-family dwelling into a single-family dwelling and four doctors’ offices.
 In its June 24, 1955, decision allowing the conversion, the Board of Appeal noted that the “appellant desires to sell the building in question as he no longer desires to occupy it as his home,” has been unable to find a purchaser for it as a single-family dwelling, but “there is a doctor, however, who will purchase said structure provided the necessary permits can be obtained to occupy same for his home and four doctors’ offices — one for himself and three offices for his associates.”

 On September 27, 1955, 350 Beacon was purchased from the Marksons by Dr. David Landau, a physician.
 In August of 1956, he applied for (and subsequently received) permission to convert the property from a single-family dwelling and four doctors’ offices into twelve doctors’ offices and two apartments.
 He subsequently maintained his offices there, but lived in Newton and then in Cambridge.
 He also may have kept one of the apartments as a Boston residence.
 He previously had lived and maintained his office at 31 Bay State Road.

-The property changed hands and in April of 1983 was purchased by James D. McGraw and Roger C. Senter, trustees of the Jasmark Nominee Trust.
+On April 29, 1983, 350 Beacon was purchased from Renee Hirsch by James D. McGraw and Roger C. Senter, trustees of the Jasmark Nominee Trust.
 In October of 1984, Jasmark Associates filed for (and subsequently received) permission to convert the property from twelve doctors’ offices and two apartments into ten professional offices and two apartments.

-On April 1, 1985, 350 Beacon was acquired from James McGraw and Roger Senter by real estate dealer George P. Demeter, as trustee of the Demeter Realty Trust.
+On April 1, 1985, 350 Beacon was acquired from James McGraw and Roger Senter by real estate dealer George P. Demeter, trustee of the Demeter Realty Trust.
 In October of 1990, he filed for (and subsequently received) permission to convert the property from ten professional offices and two apartments into sixteen apartments.

-In February of 1996, he transferred 350 Beacon to the Pierce Limited Partnership (of which he was the president).
+On February 1, 1996, George Demeter transferred 350 Beacon to the Pierce Limited Partnership. of which he was the president.
 At the same time, he also transferred 397 Beacon and 1 Gloucester to the same limited partnership.